metindikbas/msfs-pushback-helper-app/README.md

 - The tug will wait in place until either **Forward** or **Reverse** is selected (remove the parking brake first or it will move slowly).
 - Once moving, select **Left** or **Right** to steer the tug.
 - When done, click **Stop**.
 Apply the parking brake.
 Click the **Tug** button again to remove the tug.

+## NEW CHANGES
+- [FEATURE] Add service to work with local variables from MSFS
+- [FEATURE] Map parking brakes of A32NX from FlyByWire

 ## v2.5 CHANGES
 - [FEATURE] Adds more ground services